gittysburgh/SharedLibrariesService/README.md

 # SharedLibrariesService

-This is the collection of projects that will be used only by the web site projects
+This is the collection of shared projects that will be used only by the three service projects